WebberZone/add-to-all/readme.txt

 = Key features =

-* Support for Google Analytics, Statcounter, Wibiya and Kontera
+* Inbuilt support for Google Analytics, Statcounter, Wibiya and Kontera
 * Add custom CSS code to your header
-* Add any HTML code to your header or footer or feed
+* Add any HTML code to your header, content, footer and feed
 * Add a copyright notice and a link to the post in your site's feed

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-* Added support for Wibiya
+* New section to add content before and after the post content, Enhanced link tracking for Google Analytics, plus some bug fixes

 == Changelog ==

+= 1.0.3 =
+* Added: new section for adding text / HTML to content of a post
+* Added: Enhanced link tracking for Google Analytics. <a href="https://support.google.com/analytics/bin/answer.py?hl=en-GB&utm_id=ad&answer=2558867">View explanation</a>
+* Fixed: After content settings in feeds were not working
+* Modified: Feed settings now work correctly in feed excerpts

 = 1.0.2 =
 * Added: support for Wibiya